Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

   >
   > The user awareness framework is not thread-safe and depends on the main loop.
 Implement the detection logics within the main loop, and do not use it in a thread.
  ## Registration of service, user and device
+ To start the registration of service, user, and device, follow these steps:

  1. Create a service handle using the ```ua_service_create()``` API and add it.
   ```